Radar display: A-scope

+W. A. S. Butement developed a further adaptation of the J-scope in the "spiral time base", which moved the blip both around the face and outward from the center.
+This produced a time base that was 7 feet long, allowing very highly accurate measurements of range.
+This was used with coast artillery units, allowing them to lay their guns on even small boats entirely through the radar.

 To improve the accuracy of angle measurements, the concept of lobe switching became common in early radars.
 In this system, two antennas are used, pointed slightly left and right, or above and below, the boresight of the system.
 The received signal would differ in strength depending on which of the two antennas was more closely pointed at the target, and be equal when the antenna was properly aligned.
 To display this, both antennas were connected to a mechanical switch that rapidly switched between the two, producing two blips in the display.
 In order to differentiate them, one of the two receivers had a delay so it would appear slightly to the right of the other.
 The operator would then swing the antenna back and forth until both blips were the same height.
 This was sometimes known as a K-scope.

-A slightly modified version of the K-scope was commonly used for air-to-air and ground-search radars, notably in AI radars and ASV radars - (Air-Surface Vessel).
+A slightly modified version of the K-scope was commonly used for air-to-air (AI) and air-to-surface-vessel (ASV) radars.
 In these systems, the K-scope was turned 90 degrees so longer distances were further up the scope instead of further to the right.
 The output of one of the two antennas was sent through an inverter instead of a delay.
 The result was that the two blips were displaced on either side of the vertical baseline, both at the same indicated range.
 This allowed the operator to instantly see which direction to turn; if the blip on the right was shorter, they needed to turn to the right.
 These types of displays were sometimes referred to as ASV-scopes or L-scopes, although the naming was not universal.

 Size of A-scope displays vary, but 5 to 7 inch diagonal was often used on a radar display.
 The 7JPx series of CRTs (7JP1, 7JP4 and 7JP7) was originally designed as an A-scope display CRT.